[Post Updated August 7, 2018]

 Locations: Short for Locations Managers.
 See more here.

-Lockdown: Term for standing around making sure people don’t walk onto set during takes
+Lockdown: Term for standing around making sure people don’t walk onto the set during takes

 Abby Singer: Aka “The Abby” — Term from the second to last shot of the day.